camelboat/GMDP_App_Android_Java/README.md

 ## Introduction

-Detailed information would be added la
+Detailed information would be added later